Welcome to The Cat is Dead . . . Put Her Out for Garbage

 *** Come in and check the house after about a week to make sure nothing is leaking in basement, and everything is OK.

-Dart Street: Don't worry about windows until about 8/6.
+Don't worry about windows at the other house until about 8/6.
 They are open a little right now.
 If no rain all weekend, then by Sunday or Monday run the sprinkler in front for about a half hour - put in middle of sidewalk and let it run side to side.
 By Friday the 6th you should get to Dart Street, get the key from under the green rug in front foyer (corner where rug does not meet the wall) and open window in living room (side of yellow house) and kitchen window to circulate air.
 If you watered Sunday and Aunt Susie watered Wed or Thurs, then no need to water again.

 But don't forget to close the windows before you leave - they should only remain open a crack - and lock both the knob and the dead bolt and put the key back in the spot.